johnpark144/Facebook_clone_project--Django/README.md

 # Sample video
-All page looks like white in the videos but real look is like the picture above, So please pay attention only to functions
+All page looks like white in the videos but real look is like the picture above,
+<br>So please pay attention only to functions
 <h2> 1.
 Upload feed, Like: </h2>
 <video src="https://user-images.githubusercontent.com/106279616/191656908-86796606-6ba4-49bf-be79-ad199dacde5f.mp4"></video>
 <h2> 2.
 Comment: </h2>